Theory: Initial Conditions

 \[\begin{equation} \begin{aligned} \mathcal{P}^{\rm{SFA-SPA}}_{\pp}(\ts) = c_{n^*} \frac{C_{\kappa l} Y_{lm}(\hat{\kk}(\ts))}{[\Sp''(\ts)]^{(n^*+1)/2}} = c_{n^*} \frac{C_{\kappa l} Y_{lm}(\hat{\kk}(\ts))}{\left\{[\pp+\AA(\ts)]\cdot\FF(\ts)\right\}^{(n^*+1)/2}}. \end{aligned} \end{equation}\]

-We note that the ionization probability in Eq.
-(22) is expressed in the coordinate of the final momentum $\pp=(p_x,p_y,p_z)$, however, in the trajectory simulation, the initial electrons are sampled in the $(\tr,\kkt)$ coordinate, with $\kkt$ the initial transversal momentum.
-Thus, adding a Jacobian in the prefix of the ionization probability is required if we sample the initial electrons within such a coordinate.
-Suppose the laser propagates in the $z$ axis and polarizes in the $xy$ plane, the transformed expression reads
+It should be noted that the ionization probability in Eq.
+(22) is formulated in terms of the final momentum coordinates $\pp=(p_x,p_y,p_z)$.
+However, in trajectory simulations, initial electrons are sampled in the $(\tr,\kkt)$ coordinate system, with $\kkt$ being the initial transverse momentum.
+Consequently, if we sample the initial electrons within such a coordinate system, a Jacobian must be introduced as a prefix to the ionization probability.
+Assuming laser propagation along the $z$ axis and polarization in the $xy$ plane, the transformed expression reads

 \[\begin{equation} \dd W^{\rm{SFA-SPA}}/\dd\tr\dd\kkt = \sum_{\ts} J(\kp,\tr) \abs{\mathcal{P}_{\pp}(\ts)}^2 \exp(-2\Im S_{\pp,\rm{tun}}(\ts)), \end{equation}\]

-\[\begin{equation} J(\tr,\kp) = \abs{\frac{\pd(p_x,p_y)}{\pd(\tr,\kp)}} = \begin{vmatrix} \pd p_x/\pd\tr & \pd p_x/\pd\kp \\ \pd p_y/\pd\tr & \pd p_y/\pd\kp \\ \end{vmatrix}. \end{equation}\]
+\[\begin{equation} J(\tr,\kp) = \begin{vmatrix}\frac{\pd(p_x,p_y)}{\pd(\tr,\kp)}\end{vmatrix} = \begin{vmatrix} \pd p_x/\pd\tr & \pd p_x/\pd\kp \\ \pd p_y/\pd\tr & \pd p_y/\pd\kp \\ \end{vmatrix}. \end{equation}\]

 SFA-SPA with Non-adiabatic Expansion (SFA-SPANE)